 - Admit the charges and accept the imposition of sanctions without a hearing

 - Request a leave of absence from the university.
 The academic integrity matter must be resolved prior to re-enrollment.

 - Request to withdraw permanently from the university with a transcript notation that there is an unresolved academic integrity matter pending

 A student has the following responsibilities in resolving the charge of academic misconduct:

 - Admit or deny the charge.
 This will determine the course of action to be pursued.

 - Provide truthful information regarding the charges.
-It is a Student Judicial Code violation to provide false information to the university or anyone acting on its behalf.
+It is a Student Conduct Code violation to provide false information to the university or anyone acting on its behalf.

 If Found Not in Violation of the Academic Integrity Policy

 If the charges of academic misconduct are not proven, no record of the allegation will appear on the transcript.